 Homework has been much maligned for quite some time.
 The arguments against it, however, have grown even stronger these last few years.
 Some sectors in society are promoting the importance of a school-life balance, similar to how businesses do the same for their employees.

 Although there are valid points against it, parents and students must remember that if assigned properly, homework helps.
-The following are the top benefits of homework.
+Also, getting a proper help from 123Homework helps kids who are struggling with homework.
+The following are the top benefits of homework: